mcantelon/node-mingy/README.md

 give you a quick idea how things work.
 Examples include a CLI calculator, a file navigation shell, a tiny text adventure game, and the foundation of a MUD.

+In you use npm, simply `npm install mingy` to install.

 ## Commands

 In order to reap the "magic" of mingy you define a number of commands, each of